grafana/grafana/docs/sources/dashboards/share-dashboards-panels/_index.md

 You can share a panel by embedding it on another website using an iframe.
 Users must be signed into Grafana to view the panel.

 {{< admonition type="note" >}}
-As of Grafana 8.0, anonymous access permission is no longer available for Grafana Cloud.
+Anonymous access permission is no longer available for Grafana Cloud.
 {{< /admonition >}}

 To create a panel that can be embedded, follow these steps: